MichaelWhyYou/diploma-project/README.md

 RQ2: Is the faster programming language always the most energy efficient?

+RQ3: How can the choice of programming language lower the environmental impact of big data processing and data mining?

 # Prerequisites
 - **pyRAPL** must be installed.
 Can be installed with pip: `pip install pyRAPL`.
 - Compilers/Interpreters of each programming language must be installed.